-The question, however, is this: is it safe for your business or not?
+The question, however, is whether or not it’s safe for your business?

-The reality is that there is a potential danger lying behind screenshots and keystrokes recording.
+The reality is that potential hazards lurk behind screenshots and keystrokes recording.

-Take a look at how these features could potentially harm your business with two real-life examples.
+Take a look at how these features could potentially harm your business from two real-life examples.

-In the case of monitoring software, confidential data such as web banking details, health information or anything considered to be sensitive is at a much higher risk, because it can be stored and easily accessed at any time.
+In the case of screenshots and keylogging monitoring software, the risk is much higher.
+Confidential data such as web banking details, health information, or anything considered sensitive can be stored and easily accessed at any time.

-Confidential data such as web banking details, health information might get revealed.
+Confidential data, such as web banking details or health information might be exposed.

-A Florida businessman filed a suit against Bank of America after unknown hackers gained unauthorized access into his Bank of America account and stole $90,000.
-An investigation found that his computer was infected with malicious software which captures screenshots, records every keystroke and sends this information to malicious users over the Internet.
+A Florida businessman filed a suit against Bank of America after unknown hackers gained unauthorized access into his account and stole $90,000.
+An investigation found that his computer had been infected with malicious software that captures screenshots, records every keystroke, and sends this information to malicious users over the Internet.
 The hackers got hold of his username and password, and the rest is history.

 Now think about it for a second,

-The problem here is the same as in the first example; imagine recording keystrokes, capturing screenshots and storing them in the database on a daily basis.
+The problem here is similar to the first example; imagine recording keystrokes, capturing screenshots, and storing them daily in the database.

 - Invasion of privacy